Colon Cancer Metastasis to the Brain

 A physician will prescribe a course of treatment that’s customized to the patient’s specific condition and lifestyle.
 In many cases, the goal of treatment for colon cancer that’s metastasized to the brain is to slow the growth of the tumors, ease the patient’s symptoms and extend the patient’s life.

 Notably, because brain metastases can often impact cognitive abilities, vision, speech and motor skills, rehabilitation is often a necessary component of the treatment process.
 Depending on the patient’s condition, a physician may recommend physical therapy, occupational therapy or speech therapy to help the patient regain these functions.

 To learn more about colon cancer metastasis to the brain, turn to the experts at Moffitt Cancer Center.
 The specialists in our Gastrointestinal Oncology Program have experience treating all stages of colon cancer, including colon cancer that’s metastasized to the brain.
 Our team includes medical oncologists, radiation oncologists, surgeons, pathologists and supportive care specialists, all of whom work together to provide the individualized treatment experience that Moffitt has come to be known for.
 Thanks to our robust clinical trials program, patients can receive therapies that aren’t yet widely available in other settings, all while under the supervision of our knowledgeable oncology team.

 Medically Reviewed by Dr. Peter Forsyth, Chair, Department of Neuro-Oncology

 Call Moffitt Cancer Center today at 1-888-663-3488 to request a consultation with one of the cancer experts on our team, or complete our new patient registration form online.
-We are providing every new patient rapid access to a cancer expert within a day, which is faster than any other cancer hospital in the nation.
+We are providing every new patient rapid access to a cancer expert.